ConciergeSoftwareDesign/cardsync-api-docs/source/index.html.md

 `POST /cardsync/batch`

-This endpoint requests updates for batches of card information.
+This endpoint requests updates for card batches.

-## Test Data
+## Test Data (Sandbox only)

 You can supply any Luhn10 valid card number, but to trigger specific responses, please use the following test card numbers in the sandbox environment.